donny-nguyen/donny-nguyen.github.io/_posts/2026-07-31-benefit-of-using-multiple-agents.md

 #### Step 6: Switch Between Agents

-Once created, your custom agents appear in the mode selector at the top of the Chat view.
+Once created, your custom agents appear in the agent picker at the top of the Chat view.
 Select the agent that matches your current task—`test-engineer`, `code-reviewer`, or `doc-writer`—and Copilot adopts that persona, tools, and instructions.
+You can also use **handoffs** to move from one agent to the next in a guided workflow (for example, planning → implementation → review).

 ### Best Practices